lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 support the differentiation of specific CAs or certificate profiles.
 Further path segments, e.g., as specified in the Lightweight CMP Profile {{RFC9483}}, could indicate PKI management operations using an operationLabel \<operation>.
-A valid, full CMP URI can look like this:
+The following list examples of valid full CMP URIs: